yoannchb-pro/fast-html-dom-parser/README.md

-# 📖 Fast-html-dom-parser v1.0.3
+# 📖 Fast-html-dom-parser v1.0.4

 Fast parser of a html string and lot of options.

 ## Update
-- All bugs fixed
+- Attribute bug fixed with `=` symbol

 ## 🐱 Github and NPM
 ---